 Getting Things Started: Details to Consider

-First, when embarking upon a survey effort of this magnitude, it iss important to take inventory of your data infrastructure and determine the point in the submission and publication process where there are reliable “triggers” for automating survey distribution.
+First, when embarking upon a survey effort of this magnitude, it is important to take inventory of your data infrastructure and determine points within the submission and publication process where there are reliable “triggers” for automating survey distribution.
 Assembling the right team to do this work is critical.
 At ACS, we are fortunate to have cutting-edge IT resources and a reliable data choreography that made automation possible.
 For manuscripts that are rejected, we determined the trigger would be the decision letter itself, with important timing considerations (addressed below).
 For accepted manuscripts, since we wanted to gather feedback on authors’ production experience as well, we determined the trigger would be web publication.
 With these two triggers in mind, we set up scheduled reports that would “feed” our survey tool the information necessary to populate and send each survey.

-We chose the Survey Gizmo tool because of their robust integration options and proven ability to handle large-scale survey campaigns.
+We chose Survey Gizmo because of their robust integration options and proven ability to handle large-scale survey campaigns.
 The ability to design our survey to be consistent with the ACS Publications brand was essential.
 Most out-of-the box survey tools offer this feature, but we still mention it because it was a serious consideration for us given some of the predatory activities that impact our industry today.
 It was of paramount importance that our authors be able to identify with absolute certainty that our surveys are legitimate.

 It was not until development of the technical foundation to support the survey was well underway that we begin drafting our survey content.
 As a project team, we dramatically underestimated the magnitude of this task.
 We highly recommend engaging with a firm that specializes in communicating with and seeking feedback from international audiences, as it is a delicate practice that should be approached carefully and with attention to both grammatical and cultural details.
 We learned during this step how nuanced the art of asking for feedback is, and how varied practices can be across geographic regions.